cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 ## Helpful Machine Learning Concepts and Best Practices

 ### What features are needed to train the model
 In this example we used all the attributes in the datasets as features.
-When building a model is it important to think about what features actually help make a decision to train a model.
+When building a model is it important to think about what features help make a decision to train a model.

 ### Is 100% accuracy good?
 What overfitting is.
 1. Overfitting a model means you dont have enough data for it to actual "learn" so it will do great on your data but as soon as it put out into the real world.
 It will fail.
 This is why you want to always test with unseen data.